PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI4.md

 *Figure 1.
 Confusion matrix.*

-Group fairness metrics are calculated by comparing one or more of these measures across sensitive/protected attribute subgroups.
-For example, gender or marital status could be considered such an attribute, with subgroups 'Female' and 'Male' for gender, and 'Married', 'Not-married' for marital status.
+Group fairness metrics are calculated by comparing one or more of these measures across sensitive/protected attribute groups.
+For example, gender or marital status could be considered such an attribute, with groups 'Female' and 'Male' for gender, and 'Married', 'Not-married' for marital status.

 __1a__ Read AXA's [Towards the right kind of fairness in AI](https://axa-rev-research.github.io/static/AXA_FairnessCompass-English.pdf) (p.
 1-55).

 __1b__ Read the blog post [Starting to think about AI Fairness](https://blogs.rstudio.com/ai/posts/2021-07-15-ai-fairness/) by RStudio.

 __1c__ Define the term 'group fairness', and explain how it differs from 'individual fairness'.
+Write your answer down.

+__1d__ Give at least one additional example of a feature that could be seen as a sensitive/protected attribute?

-__1d__ Explain the differences between 'independence', 'sufficiency', and 'separation' concerning fair AI.
+__1e__ Explain the differences between 'independence', 'sufficiency', and 'separation' concerning fair AI.

 ###__1.1 Fairness Compass__